 Can you grow oak bonsai indoors?

 Oak bonsai can be grown indoors if an LED grow light is used.
-Ensure the light is kept on between 4 and 6 hours per day and kept 10 inches away from the tree if using a 50-watt bulb.
-Alternatively, keep the oak tree bonsai in a bright spot indoors such as on or near a window sill.
+Ensure the light is kept between 4 and 6 hours per day and 10 inches away from the tree if using a 50-watt bulb.
+Alternatively, keep the oak tree bonsai in a bright spot indoors, such as on or near a window sill.

 Maintain the tree with watering, fertilizer, and pruning as you would normally.

 How often should you repot an oak tree bonsai?

 Oak bonsai can be repotted every 2 to 3 years.
 Avoid repotting oak tree bonsai every year.
 Do not repot oak tree bonsai within its first year.
 Older oak tree bonsai can be remitted every 5 to 7 years.

 How long does it take to train an oak bonsai from an acorn?

 Growing an oak bonsai from an acorn, at a minimum, will take 10 to 15 years.
 This is because oak tree bonsai are slow-growing tree species.
 Developing the tree through trunk development alone will take a few years.